Avera Mengistu: Background

-Mengistu was born in Ethiopia, the fourth of ten children born to Ayelin and Agernesh Mengistu.
+Mengistu was born near Gondar, Ethiopia, the fourth of ten children born to Ayelin and Agernesh Mengistu.
 He made aliyah, immigrated to Israel, with his family at age five as part of Operation Solomon and grew up in a low-income neighborhood in Ashkelon, which is 20 km from Gaza.
 His mother cleaned houses for a living, while his father became unemployed, and his parents divorced in 2012.
 In a column in The Jerusalem Post, Tal Harris described the Mengistu family as extremely underprivileged and belonging to the poorest socio-economic sector of Israeli society.
 After finishing high school, Mengistu worked in a series of low paid jobs, including recycling.

 In 2011, Mengistu began to experience mental health problems after his older brother Masrashau died.
 He became withdrawn from his family and friends.
 He tied a piece of string around one of his fingers so tightly it cut off the blood flow, causing severe gangrene that led to the amputation of the finger.
 He quit his job and refused to accept benefits from the National Insurance Institute.
 He also began asking friends for money and traveling alone through various parts of Israel.
 At one point, his family considered him missing until police located him almost 200 km away in Tiberias.
 He agreed to undergo psychiatric treatment and was hospitalized voluntarily in a mental facility in Beersheba for 12 days in January 2013, but his family did not think he seemed better when he was released.
 Five days later, they had him committed involuntarily for a week, but after his release, he threw away his medication.
 According to his brother, his condition worsened.

 In March 2013, Mengistu was exempted from mandatory military service in the Israel Defense Forces after a medical committee found him unfit for service.
 According to a childhood friend, in the year before his disappearance, his condition further worsened, and he began to hurt himself and talk illogically.